ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 [](#I-D.ietf-alto-unified-props-new).

-The path vector extension is composed of three building blocks: (1) a new cost mode to provide path vectors; (2) a new ALTO entity domain to use unified property extension [](#I-D.ietf-alto-unified-props-new) to provide properties of ANEs; and (3) a generic mechanism to provide multiple ALTO information objects in a single response to enforce consistency, preserve modularity and avoid complex linking of multiple responses.
+The path vector extension is composed of three building blocks: (1) a new cost mode to encode path vectors in a cost map or an endpoint cost map; (2) a new ALTO entity domain to enable ANE property encoding using the unified property extension [](#I-D.ietf-alto-unified-props-new); and (3) a generic mechanism to put multiple ALTO information objects in a single response to enforce consistency, to preserve modularity and to avoid complex linking of multiple responses.
 <!-- (3) an extension to the cost map and endpoint cost resource to provide path -->
 <!-- vectors and properties of ANEs in a single response. -->